 NATIONAL ROLLER COASTER DAY

-Each year National Roller Coaster Day on August 16th people flock to amusement parks for a thrill and a few excited screams, too!
+Each year on August 16th, people flock to amusement parks for a thrill, a few exciting screams, and to celebrate National Roller Coaster Day.
 Take a ride on a roller coaster near you.

 The oldest roller coasters are believed to have originated from the so-called “Russian Mountains.”
 Built-in the 17th century, these specially constructed hills of ice located near Saint Petersburg, Russia rose between 70 and 80 feet in height.
 Passengers faced 50-degree drops.
 Wooden supports supplied reinforcement.